Monitoring Your Jobs on AI-LAB

 Power: Power consumption (indicates workload intensity)

 +-----------------------------------------------------------------------------------------+ | NVIDIA-SMI 555.42.02 Driver Version: 555.42.02 CUDA Version: 12.5 | |-----------------------------------------+------------------------+----------------------+ | GPU Name Persistence-M | Bus-Id Disp.A | Volatile Uncorr.
-ECC | | Fan Temp Perf Pwr:Usage/Cap | Memory-Usage | GPU-Util Compute M. | | | | MIG M. | |=========================================+========================+======================| | 0 NVIDIA L4 Off | 00000000:01:00.0 Off | 0 | | N/A 44C P0 36W / 72W | 245MiB / 23034MiB | 90% Default | | | | N/A | +-----------------------------------------+------------------------+----------------------+ | 1 NVIDIA L4 Off | 00000000:02:00.0 Off | 0 | | N/A 38C P8 16W / 72W | 4MiB / 23034MiB | 0% Default | | | | N/A | +-----------------------------------------+------------------------+----------------------+ | 2 NVIDIA L4 Off | 00000000:41:00.0 Off | 0 | | N/A 41C P8 16W / 72W | 1MiB / 23034MiB | 0% Default | | | | N/A | ... +------------------------------------------------------------------------------+ | GPU PID USER GPU MEM %CPU %MEM TIME COMMAND | | 0 232843 user@+ 236MiB 100 0.1 01:00:20 /usr/bin/python3 tor | +------------------------------------------------------------------------------+
+ECC | | Fan Temp Perf Pwr:Usage/Cap | Memory-Usage | GPU-Util Compute M. | | | | MIG M. | |=========================================+========================+======================| | 0 NVIDIA L4 Off | 00000000:01:00.0 Off | 0 | | N/A 44C P0 36W / 72W | 245MiB / 23034MiB | 90% Default | | | | N/A | +-----------------------------------------+------------------------+----------------------+ | 1 NVIDIA L4 Off | 00000000:02:00.0 Off | 0 | | N/A 38C P8 16W / 72W | 4MiB / 23034MiB | 0% Default | | | | N/A | +-----------------------------------------+------------------------+----------------------+ | 2 NVIDIA L4 Off | 00000000:41:00.0 Off | 0 | | N/A 41C P8 16W / 72W | 1MiB / 23034MiB | 0% Default | | | | N/A | ... +------------------------------------------------------------------------------+ | GPU PID USER GPU MEM %CPU %MEM TIME COMMAND | | 0 232843 user@+ 236MiB 100 0.1 01:00:20 /usr/bin/python3 tor | +------------------------------------------------------------------------------+The most important parameter to notice here is the

-metric.
+GPU-Utilmetric.
 Here, you can see that the first GPU is operating at 90% GPU utilization.
 This indicates excellent utilization of the GPU.You can locate which GPU(s) that belongs to your job, by finding your username below

-in the NVIDIA-SMI list.+------------------------------------------------------------------------------+ | GPU PID USER GPU MEM %CPU %MEM TIME COMMAND | | 0 232843 user@+ 236MiB 100 0.1 01:00:20 /usr/bin/python3 tor | +------------------------------------------------------------------------------+
+USERand the GPU number underGPU.
+In this caseuser@+are utilizing GPU number0in the NVIDIA-SMI list.+------------------------------------------------------------------------------+ | GPU PID USER GPU MEM %CPU %MEM TIME COMMAND | | 0 232843 user@+ 236MiB 100 0.1 01:00:20 /usr/bin/python3 tor | +------------------------------------------------------------------------------+High Utilization (70-100%)

 For many GPU-accelerated applications like deep learning training or scientific simulations, a high GPU utilization (often around 70-100%) during compute-intensive tasks is considered good.
 It indicates that the GPU is efficiently processing tasks without significant idle time.